Kev-Y-Huang/cs262-wire-protocols/NOTEBOOK.md

 * Bug fixed for GRPC not sending all messages to client
     * adding in lock for when a user is sending messages to another user
 * Bug fixed for user trying to log in to an account that is already logged in
+* Add response from server when message gets queued/sent immediately for GRPC
+* Add response from server when message gets queued/sent immediately for wire protocol
+* Add threading locks for GRPC

 TODOs